 In the digital security training space, trainers work very hard to teach people to identify this as phishing behavior.
 It’s disheartening to see this UX pattern leveraged across so many services because that undermines the advice most likely to keep at-risk users safe.

-Finally, while ProtonMail admirably offers two-factor authentication, they don’t yet support its most secure method— using a hardware-based token like a Yubikey.
+Finally, while ProtonMail admirably offers two-factor authentication, they don’t yet support its most secure method — using a hardware-based token like a Yubikey.
 As we recently saw in Amnesty International’s world-rocking report, sophisticated spearphishing campaigns have been successfully waged against users who even use SMS, or an app (the “software token”) as their second factor.
 Frightening stuff!
-ProtonMail (and other awesome services) should make it their priority to support hardware token-based 2FA in 2019.
+ProtonMail (and other services) should make it their priority to support hardware token-based 2FA in 2021.

 Critiques aside, ProtonMail is an excellent choice for bootstrapping PGP-curious users onto more secure communications, and improvements they’ve already implemented to their product further demonstrate its promise.